marielle-lopez/flow/README.md

 ## Task Completion History

+### 7 March 2024

+- Constructed `TaskModal` component which will appear when a user clicks the pencil icon ('edit' button) of a task item
+- Created `ModalContextProvider` which holds the state `isHidden`, which is used for conditional rendering (if it is `false`, the modal will not be displayed, and vice versa) in the `TaskModal` component
+  - This was decided to prevent the problem of prop-drilling

 ### 6 March 2024

 - Displayed the due date of a task
 - Added `isCompleted` property to tasks in the backend to track a task's completion status
-- Created `RefreshContext` to prevent the bad habit of prop drilling, which is used to re-render the `TaskList` component whenever a tasks-related change occurs
+- Created `RefreshContext` to prevent the bad habit of prop-drilling, which is used to re-render the `TaskList` component whenever a tasks-related change occurs
 - Set default date of date input in `TaskForm` component to current day's date using `currentDate` function
 - Allowed a task's completion status to be changed on the frontend (i.e., ticked off or unticked) and have such change reflected in the backend (`isCompleted` property of a task is updated accordingly)
   - Ran into a funny issue with validating boolean values on the backend, which is explained in this [Medium post](https://nieldw.medium.com/the-problem-with-doing-bean-validation-on-a-java-boolean-52988ec2e0e5)